AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 6.md

 The larger the scale, the larger the reliance on geophysical methods.

 Local scale:
-- Piezometer tests (slug test = quick addition of water, bail test = quick removal of water, see results)
+- Piezometer tests (slug test = quick addition of water, bail test = quick removal of water, see time of recovery)

+Fractured rock setting:
+- Single, open borehole (simply a hole drilled).
+Can intersect various fracture zones that can be hydraulically short-circuited via the borehole (flow from one fracture to another).
+As a result fluid flow in borehole can occur and be variable with depth.
+Various techniques are available to measure in-well fluid flow.
+Borehole impeller logging.
+Temperature techniques using Distributed Temperature Sensing (geophysical, measurement of temperatutre along a fibre-optic cable using light; temperature distribution os obtained by 'time of flight' of light to and from parts of the cable)